man holds $100 bills symbolizing companies in Texas that will cover your early termination fee when you switch electricity providers

 • You found a better rate.
 You’re ready to switch.
 But what about that early termination fee?
 No worries, here’s a list of Texas electricity companies that will cover your early termination fee.

-Electricity Companies that Reimburse Early Termination Fees
+What Electricity Companies Will Reimburse Early Termination Fees When I Switch Providers?

 Shopping around?
-These companies will cover the cost of your early termination fee when you switch.
+These companies will cover the cost of your early termination fee (ETF) when you switch.
 Of course there are some hoops to jump through, but $150 reimbursement is nothing to ignore when you’re shopping rates.

 Company NameWhat They'll CoverThe Fine Print

-Base PowerUp to $150Base will cover up to $150 of your early termination fee.
-To get reimbursed, pay the early termination fee to your previous provider; email a copy of the energy bill to support@basepowercompany.com within 30 days of payment.
-Base will credit you on your next energy bill.
+BaseUp to $150Pay the early termination fee to your previous provider; email a copy of the energy bill to support@basepowercompany.com within 30 days of payment.
+Credit applied on your next energy bill.

 Rhythm EnergyUp to $150

-Rhythm will reimburse up to $150 of your early termination fee.
-To get reimbursed, submit a copy of your final bill showing the early termination fee charge.
+Contact customer service and submit a copy of your final bill showing the early termination fee charge.
 Once verified, Rhythm will issue a bill credit.

 What is an Early Termination Fee?

 When you sign up for an electricity provider in Texas, you’re agreeing to a certain rate per kWh for a certain number of months, called your contract term.
-If you cancel your service or switch away before your contract end date, your provider will charge you an early termination fee (ETF).
+If you cancel your service or switch away before your contract end date, your provider will charge you an early termination fee.

-Why do Texas Electricity Providers Charge an Early Termination Fee?
+Why Do Texas Electricity Providers Charge an Early Termination Fee?

 How Much are Early Termination Fees for Texas Electricity?